 Don’t get me wrong, there are definite nutritional benefits to potatoes and tomatoes (and the rest of the nightshades).
 They are high in potassium and go well with animal foods because they aid in the digestion of fatty proteins.

 My recommendation is to test this for yourself.
 Eliminate nightshades for a minimum of two weeks (by the way, tobacco and Motrin are also nightshades).
 Then take a day to eat a considerable amount (a good part of each meal).
 Wait and monitor how you feel.
 It may take until the next day (likely the morning) to feel the effects.
 For many of you, you’ll feel the same and have no worries.
 For others, it may explain a lot.
 Then it’s up to you to decide how much you want to include nightshades in your diet.

 For me?
 Ketchup… sure!
 A few breakfast potatoes next to my omelette…probably!
 Gnocci (potato pasta) in a tomato sauce?
 No way!

 Get More Pain Tips Like These!

-This article appeared in last month’s issue of Live Pain Free.
-Every issue of Live Pain Free keeps you up-to-date on the latest pain relief discoveries and gives you practical tips for becoming and staying healthy and pain free.
-Ask for a free 30-day trial subscription today and we’ll send you a copy of our 2-CD audio program, The Complete Healing Formula for Back Pain, a $79 value, just for taking a look.
+This article first appeared in our premier print publication, Live Pain Free®.
+Every issue of Live Pain Free® keeps you up-to-date on the latest pain relief discoveries and gives you practical tips for becoming and staying healthy and pain free.
+Ask for a free 30-day trial subscription today and we’ll send you a copy of our 2-CD audio program, The Complete Healing Formula for Back Pain – a $79 value – just for taking a look.